The Architecture

 Can I take individual sessions rather than the full series?

 Yes.
 Each session is available individually at $110 for 3 HSW CEUs.
-If you decide later to complete the series, contact us to discuss upgrading your access.

 What is your refund policy?